 There is a saying in the Lake Tahoe area.
 A Fed Bear is a Dead Bear.
 Every Black Bear I have encountered in the Lake Tahoe area has been unafraid of people.
 The photo shown at the top of this article is of a woman at Fallen Leaf Campground on an earlier trip.
 She was trying to scare a Black Bear that had stolen an open bag of chips from her campsite.
 She was trying to scare the bear away by hitting pots and pans together making a loud noise.
 The bear stayed right there, just five feet away from her.
 She had also allowed her children to walk near the bear as if it were a pet.
 Very dangerous to say the least.
 What about me you ask?
 I took the picture with a telephoto lens.

 The bear did finally leave and bear spray was not warranted here because there was no attack.
-If not for her guardian angle, this could have been a very different story.
+If not for her guardian angel, this could have been a very different story.

 Be safe out there and remember to purchase bear pepper spray for camping and to use it only in defense of a bear attack.